archfan/discord-tray/README.md

-Discord tray
+Thunderbird tray
 ============

-Adds a tray icon to the Discord Linux client application.
+Adds a tray icon to the Thunderbird Linux client application.
 This is a workaround for WMs such as i3 which lack the functionality to hide or minimize windows on its own.

 Features:
 * Everything you need